rabbit19981023/popular-lang-leetcode/README.md

 If you create some directories or files inside docker container, they may be owned by `root`.

-To solve the problem, please run:
+To solve the permission problem, please run:

 ```bash
 # on your host, in project root dir